Jackie Fielder: Immigration

 One of Fielder's first actions as Supervisor was introducing a resolution reaffirming San Francisco's status as a sanctuary city, which received unanimous support from the Board.
-In June 2025, Fielder addressed a crowd of 9,000 people who were protesting raids by U.S. Immigration and Customs Enforcement in San Francisco, and condemned the arrest by local police of people attending the protest.
+In June 2025, Fielder addressed a crowd of 9,000 people who were protesting raids by U.S. Immigration and Customs Enforcement in San Francisco and condemned the arrest by local police of people attending the protest.

-Homelessness
+Housing and homelessness

-Fielder introduced legislation to end the city's policy that limits homeless shelter stays for families to 90 days, and has repeatedly called on the mayor's administration to reconsider policies that could evict families from shelters without providing viable alternatives for affordable housing.
+Fielder introduced legislation to end the city's policy that limits homeless shelter stays for families to 90 days and has repeatedly called on the mayor's administration to reconsider policies that could evict families from shelters without providing viable alternatives for affordable housing.
 Fielder endorsed a proposal to allocate $66 million a year to support families experiencing homelessness.

+In December 2025, Fielder voted against legislation to upzone 60% of San Francisco to allow for more housing.

 San Francisco Parks Alliance

 Fielder has demanded accountability in the wake of the San Francisco Parks Alliance financial scandal.
 She has called for a comprehensive audit of the Parks Alliance's relationship with the city's Recreation and Parks Department, specifically to scrutinize all financial and in-kind relationships, including restricted funds and special arrangements.
 Fielder said that she would "do everything in my power so that the leaders of the Parks Alliance are held responsible".
-Fielder has also asked the city's Budget and Legislative Analyst to audit of the Recreation and Parks Department itself to determine what city officials knew about the Alliance's financial mismanagement and when they became aware of it.
+Fielder has also asked the city's Budget and Legislative Analyst to audit the Recreation and Parks Department itself to determine what city officials knew about the Alliance's financial mismanagement and when they became aware of it.
 This audit aims to clarify whether city oversight failed and to identify any systemic weaknesses in the city's partnership with nonprofits.
 With Supervisor Shamann Walton, Fielder has called for subpoenas to compel testimony from the Parks Alliance's former top leaders, including ex-CEOs Robert Ogilvie and Drew Becher, and board treasurer Rick Hutchinson.
 These subpoenas are intended to force these individuals to explain, under penalty of perjury, how millions in donor and city funds were misspent and why community groups' funds vanished.
 Fielder has been vocal in public hearings, highlighting the impact of the scandal on smaller community organizations that relied on the Parks Alliance as a fiscal sponsor.
 She has pushed for transparency and answers regarding how these groups can recoup their lost funds and continue their work.

 Self-driving cars

-In October 2025, a Waymo car in Fielder's district hit and killed KitKat, a cat that ran under the car; in response, Fielder held a rally in support of KitKat, and called for the state to pass legislation allowing local governments to ban self-driving cars.
+In October 2025, a Waymo car in Fielder's district hit and killed KitKat, a cat that ran under the car; in response, Fielder held a rally in support of KitKat and called for the state to pass legislation allowing local governments to ban self-driving cars.
+Fielder received criticism for her decision to amplify a post on the social media site X, promoting a crypto coin, $KitKat, named after the cat.